Starting up in business

 - is struggling to obtain information on prospective customers

 Businesses should consider obtaining factoring and financing options when:

 - insufficient cash reserves are available to pay suppliers on time

 - the level of short term finance (including any overdraft facility) is insufficient

 - staff do not have the right level of credit management skills.

 How we can help

-If you are starting, or have recently started a business in the Plymouth area contact us at Condy Mathias to find out more about our services.
+If you are struggling with credit control in these difficult times then we would be happy to discuss this further with you.
+If you are starting, or have recently started a business in the Plymouth area please contact us at Condy Mathias for more detailed advice.